The Ultimate Guide to Nailing Your Logo Presentation for Clients

 • Summarise Their Feedback: Restate their main points and validate them.
 For example, “You mentioned that the logo feels too bold for your brand’s personality.
 Let’s discuss how we can address that.”

 • Offer Alternatives: Prepare a few options for potential changes.
-If they don’t like a particular colour, have alternatives ready regarding aesthetics and tone.
+If they don’t like a particular colour, have alternatives ready in terms of aesthetics and tone.
 This gives them a sense of control and involvement in the process.

 • Keep the Design Vision: While being responsive is vital, it’s also important not to lose sight of the brand identity you’re trying to establish.
 Clearly explain why certain design decisions are aligned with their brand goals.
 For example, “This shade of blue is often associated with trust and professionalism, which is key for your audience.”